-The military is required to provide adequate housing for dependants so, you will receive the housing allowance even while you are assigned to the barracks at basic training and/or technical school/AIT/A-School.
+The military is required to provide adequate housing for dependents so, you will receive the housing allowance even while you are assigned to the barracks at basic training and/or technical school/AIT/A-School.
 In the military you are paid twice per month.
 You will receive your BAH as part of your regular paycheck.
-While you are in Basic Training and AIT/A school your BAH allowance is calculated based upon the location of your dependants.
+While you are in Basic Training and AIT/A school your BAH allowance is calculated based upon the location of your dependents.
 More and more you see couples (both spouses are in the military).
 You are required to live in the barracks or dormitories during basic training and job school.

 Like everything in life there are exceptions.
 If you are single (not married) and paying child support to a custodial parent you will not receive BAH at the full rate while you are living in the barracks.
 In cases such as this the BAH-DIFF BAH-DIFF, or BAH Differential rate is paid.
 BAH-DIFF is the difference between the full married rate and full single rate of BAH Type II (which is a different allowance than BAH type I, the full-rate active duty housing allowance).
-"Partial Rate" BAH is payable to members without dependants who are living in government quarters (barracks), who do not receive any other type of BAH.
+"Partial Rate" BAH is payable to members without dependents who are living in government quarters (barracks), who do not receive any other type of BAH.

 What about the Army National Guard and the Military Reserves?